th0rn0/lanops-manager/docs/source/admin/getting_started.rst

 Then create the ``.env`` file.

 Fill in the APP_KEY from the last step and all other empty Variables (if not optional ones).
+By default you have to set your API keys in your Admin interface, so you don't have to insert them here.
+If you want that instead, you have to set ``ENV_OVERRIDE=true`` in your App Settings below.

 .. code-block:: bash